reiner/massively/content/ideas/_index.md

 ﻿+++
-description = "Looking for ideas & resources to ... with?" title = "Ideas & Resources"
-type = "page"
+description = "Data is a source of ideas.
+Ideas are drivers for open data." type = "page"
 +++